 2020 was one of the most difficult years in recent history for small businesses.
 While we’d like to put last year behind us, there’s no denying that its effects have carried over into the new year.
 And, more than likely, we’ll be fighting its repercussions for the rest of the year.

-Small business owners can now take actions to prepare for the coming year.
+Small business owners can now take action to prepare for the coming year.
 And it all starts with understanding what business, marketing, and other professional professionals predict will be dominant in 2021.
 Let’s get started.

 In 2021, what can small enterprises expect?
 These are the top small business trends we believe to have the most influence on small businesses, as well as how your company may take advantage of them.

 Getting used to selling online can be tough.
 It’s a whole different business model that necessitates the development of new customer relationships, the exploration of novel supply chain procedures, and the opportunity for a new value proposition for your products or services.
-While you’ll have a hard time competing with the Amazons of the world on scale, other aspects of eCommerce are shifting in your favor.
+While you’ll have a hard time competing with the Amazons of the world on the scale, other aspects of eCommerce are shifting in your favor.

 Consumers are becoming more selective about who they buy from, choosing for the internet equivalent of shopping local or supporting brick-and-mortar small companies.
-Concentrate on specialty markets and establishing a community around your eCommerce business.
+Concentrate on specialty markets and establish a community around your eCommerce business.
 Increase your social media engagement and provide your customers with several channels of continuous contact.

 Finally, make every effort to be as transparent as possible.
 Explain your objective, where your items are made, who your staff is, and, most importantly, give them as much insight as possible throughout the delivery process.
 It’s unlikely that switching to internet sales will be straightforward, so start small, learn how to operate this new sales channel, and gradually extend your skills as you gain confidence.

 People are spending more time online than ever before, which means that there are more eyes on your online presence and more competition for their attention.
-Small businesses, on the other hand, have a potential to use online involvement in a unique way to develop a real community.
+Small businesses, on the other hand, have the potential to use online involvement in a unique way to develop a real community.